-In addition to the Notes offered hereby, our Convertible Bonds issued on September 29, 2010 raised gross proceeds of approximately US\$400 million (RMB2,720 million).
+In addition to the Notes offered hereby, our Convertible Bonds issued on September 29, 2010 and the 6.875% Senior Notes raised gross proceeds of approximately US\$400 million (RMB2,720 million) and US\$451 million (RMB3,000 million) respectively.
 Also, on June 10, 2009 we issued 418,500,000 additional shares of our common stock at the price of HK\$4.87 per share, raising gross proceeds of approximately HK\$2,038 million (RMB1,797 million).
 We will continue to consider from time to time additional offerings of our debt and equity securities based on our liquidity needs and general market and economic conditions at that time.